 The IAS 39 definition and guidance on separation of embedded derivatives and accounting for hybrid instruments is carried forward to IFRS 9 for instruments where the host contract is not a financial asset within the scope of IFRS 9.

 If the host contract is a financial asset within the scope of IFRS 9, the embedded derivative is not separated from the host.
-Rather, the hybrid instrument is assessed for classification as a whole using the classification requirements for financial assets discussed here.
+Rather, the hybrid instrument is assessed for classification as a whole using the classification requirements for financial assets discussed here (valuation at amortised costs, fair value through other comprehensive income or fair value through profit or loss).

 XYZ Ltd. issues bonds in the market.
 However, the payment of annual interest and principal component of the bond is indexed with the price of Gold.
 In such a scenario the payment of annual interest will increase or decrease in direct correlation with the price of gold in the market.